• Skip to main content

 If you take insulin…

-For people with type 1 or type 2 diabetes who take insulin, insulin will always play a major role in how you correct a high blood sugar.
+For people with diabetes who take insulin, insulin will always play a major role in how you correct a high blood sugar.
 There are several things to keep in mind when you use insulin to correct a high blood sugar.

 First, check your ketones

-In people with type 1 diabetes, high blood sugars can put you at risk of developing ketones.
+If you live with insulin-dependent diabetes, high blood sugars can put you at risk of developing ketones.
 Blood sugar levels over 250 mg/dL with too little insulin can quickly turn into diabetic ketoacidosis (DKA) if it continues to rise.

 If you only have moderate ketones or less, you may be able to correct with insulin at home but you’ll likely need a larger dose than normal.
 Contact your healthcare team if you test positive for ketones and are unsure of how to safely manage the situation.